florenceademeji/Household-Income-/README.md

 ## Technologies
 SPSS (Statistical analysis)

 Excel (Data manipulation)

 ## Dataset:
-The dataset used in this project can be downloaded through this link : https://docs.google.com/spreadsheets/d/1WHX0GlXH9juHGf1-oRoSR4o3-1ejvu1d/edit?usp=sharing&ouid=103866616450836273114&rtpof=true&sd=true
+The dataset used in this project is available through this link : https://docs.google.com/spreadsheets/d/1WHX0GlXH9juHGf1-oRoSR4o3-1ejvu1d/edit?usp=sharing&ouid=103866616450836273114&rtpof=true&sd=true

 The data is from a survey conducted by Greater Louisville Inc.

 ## Task List